OpenOmics/nanite/docs/usage/run.md

 > This option filters reads on a minimum average quality score.
 Any reads with an average minimum quality score less than this threshold will be removed.
 The default average minimum quality filter is set to 8.
 >
 > ***Example:*** `--quality-filter 10`

+  `--assemble-reads`
+> **Assemble reads.**
+> *type: boolean flag*
+>
+> Assemble reads and recover high-quality viral genomes using Flye and viralFlye.
+This option will assemble reads using Flye while viralFlye is used to recover viral genomes using Flye's output.
+By default, this option is not enabled, meaning it will not perform any assemble steps.
+If you would like to enable assemble reads and recover any pontential viral genomes, please provide this option.
+It is worth noting that assembling reads has the potential to use a significant amount of computational resources, specifically high memory usage.
+Internal testing has shown that the pipeline can use up to 8-16GB of memory when assembling reads into repeat graphs.
+If you provide this option, please ensure that you have enough memory available on the host or local machine before proceeding.
+>
+> ***Example:*** `--assemble-reads`

 ### 2.3 Orchestration options